Visibility Receive

 Init containers

-Arbitrary init containers users may want to add for pre-receiver setup actions.
+Arbitrary containers that users may want to add for pre-receiver setup actions.
 Init containers have access to all volumes defined in the receiver pod so that they read/write data from/into them as necessary.

 Receiver settings